YaroslavPr17/reinforcementLearning-coursework-2Course/README.md

 # Reinforcement-Learning_Coursework - 2-course
 Current work investigates basic concepts of reinforcement learning.
-These ideas were implemented to simulate city-traffic and cars behaviour within the particular city-map.
+These ideas were implemented to simulate city-traffic and cars behaviour within an abundance of city-maps.

 Instead of using deep-learning approach, this algorithm included so-called transition-states, which generalized others so that agent was able to make decisions in unvisited layouts.